The Atheist Bible, CC-BY Fabian M. Suchanek

 Pushing God away

-To see this, consider that, in the past, gods or a God were assumed behind a great number of life’s conundrums.
+Interestingly, the God of the Gaps Argument is not just invalid, it actually does the idea of God no favor.
+Consider that, in the past, gods or a god were assumed to be behind a great number of life’s conundrums.
 But nowadays, most of these questions have been answered by science.
 Thus, the explanatory space allocated for the supernatural has steadily shrunk.
 If human knowledge continues to progress as it has, the room for gods as explanations for the unknown will become smaller and smaller.
 If believers bind their god to what is scientifically unknown, they risk abolishing their god in the long run.
-It may be more reasonable to stop using the god as an explanation for physical conundrums, and to focus instead on the non-physical aspects of religion — on moral values such as generosity and charity, on hope in the afterlife, and on a positive view on life in general.
+It may be more reasonable to stop using the god as an explanation for physical conundrums and to focus instead on the nonphysical aspects of religion (moral values such as generosity and charity, hope in the afterlife, etc.) and on a positive view on life in general.

 This observation was maybe best phrased by Dietrich Bonhoeffer, a German Lutheran pastor: